Noctivion

 RestaurantsFamily kitchensFood trucksCaterersMeal prep operatorsPop-up food vendorsBakeries with preorder windowsGhost kitchens

-Current broken path
+Current broken path01 / 09

-What operators are dealing with today.
+What operators deal with today.

-Orders come through Instagram comments and DMs
+• Orders come through Instagram comments and DMs

 No record, no queue, no deposit.
 One person handling DMs while running the kitchen.

-Catering inquiries with no structure
+• Catering inquiries with no structure

 Guest count, pickup time, menu preferences — none of it collected before the first phone call.

-No preorder window control
+• No preorder window control

 Menu goes out, phones ring, no way to cut orders off when capacity is reached.

-Customers don't know when or how to pick up
+• Customers don't know when or how to pick up

 Pickup chaos.
 No slot reservation, no confirmation, no coordination.
 Every order is a separate conversation.

-Customer action captured
+Customer action captured02 / 09

 What the customer does.